mstksg/inCode/copy/entries/advent-gol.md

 successive revelations and insights building on each other one by one, could now be done in 3 seconds.

-But hey, I promised 100ms in the introduction, and a fast d=40, right?
+But hey, I promised 100ms in the introduction, and a way to reach 40D, right?

 With our goal completed, it was now time to dig in a little deeper and see how far this baby could go.